cabrerahector/wordpress-popular-posts/readme.txt

 * Fixes bug that prevented disabling plugin's stylesheet.

 = 3.0.0 =
+* Starting from this version, the way plugin tracks views count switched back to [AJAX](http://codex.wordpress.org/AJAX) to prevent bots / spiders from inflating views count.
+If you're using a caching plugin you should clear its cache after installing / upgrading the Wordpress Popular Posts plugin so it can track your posts and pages normally.
 * Plugin refactoring based on [@tikaszvince](https://github.com/tikaszvince)'s work (many thanks, Vince!).
 * Added WPML support.
 * Added experimental Wordpress Multisite support.